The Best Trail Runners for Thru-Hiking in 2025

 Details

-If you’re on the fence between trail runners and burlier hiking shoes, the XA Pro 3D V9 (what a mouthful) does a decent job straddling the line between the two categories.
-It’s undoubtedly heavy for a trail runner, but it offers more stability and support than minimalist, ultralight models.
+If you’re on the fence between trail runners and burlier hiking shoes, the XA Pro 3D V9 (what a mouthful) does a decent job bridging the gap between the two categories.
+It’s a little heavy for a trail runner, but it offers more stability and support than minimalist, ultralight models.

 In particular, hikers who suffer from heel pain may appreciate the additional support offered by the 11mm heel-to-toe drop.
-While that might not be much more than other shoes on this list, with superior traction, stability, a rock plate for added protection, and thoughtful features like Salomon’s easy single-pull lacing system, we think it’s the best-executed high-drop shoe on the list.
+That’s substantially more than most shoes on this list.
+Meanwhile, we think this shoe’s superior traction, stability, a rock plate for added protection, and thoughtful features like Salomon’s easy single-pull lacing system make it the best-executed high-drop shoe on the list.

 The XA Pro 3D V9 builds on the iconic XA Pro 3D.
 It’s two ounces lighter than the original (for the pair) and uses thinner, softer materials.
 The eponymous “3D chassis,” a thin layer of dense foam between the midsole and outsole that provides additional support and reinforcement, has been redesigned to improve precision, responsiveness, and energy control.